Masonic lodge officer: Stewards

 Some jurisdictions specify that each lodge has two Stewards, known as the 'Senior Steward' and 'Junior Steward'.
 In others, the Worshipful Master may appoint any number of Stewards, according to the size and requirements of his lodge, and in this respect the office is unique.

 Although newer members usually fill the office of Steward, in some lodges it is traditional for a Past Master to be appointed to supervise the stewards' work.
 The office may serve to dignify a useful member of the Lodge, such as a webmaster or wine buyer, or to establish precedence in the rotation of officers.

-In a Grand Lodge, the Grand Stewards are typically promising junior members, who may subsequently expect accelerated promotion as Grand Officers.
-In United Grand Lodge of England nineteen lodges hold the right to nominate a Grand Steward each year, and as Grand Stewards wear distinctive red aprons, these lodges are known as 'red apron lodges'.
+Grand Stewards are typically promising junior members at Grand Lodge level, who may subsequently expect accelerated promotion as Grand Officers.
+In the United Grand Lodge of England (UGLE), the Grand Stewards rank as Grand Officers during their year of office.
+All who hold or have held the office of Grand Steward may become members of the Grand Stewards' Lodge.
+Nineteen lodges hold the right to nominate an UGLE Grand Steward each year, and as all Grand Stewards wear distinctive red aprons, these lodges are known as 'red apron lodges'.
 Typically these lodges nominate their current Worshipful Master and can, therefore, be relatively junior through to extremely senior members.
-The importance of the rights to nominate Grand Stewards and their duties go back to the first formation of the Premier Grand Lodge, when the Office carried onerous financial liabilities.
+The importance of the right to nominate UGLE Grand Stewards as well as their duties go back to the first formation of the Premier Grand Lodge, when the Office carried onerous financial liabilities.
 Grand Stewards of United Grand Lodge of England are still expected to organise and subsidise the Grand Festival, which is held each year directly after the Annual Investiture.
+In addition to the Grand Stewards at UGLE level as described above, there are also Grand Stewards at Provincial and District Grand Lodge level.